-DEVELOPMENTAL COURSES
+TRANSITIONAL / DEVELOPMENTAL COURSES

-Students cannot receive financial aid for more than 30 attempted credit hours of developmental coursework.
-Developmental courses count toward all SAP rules.
+Students cannot receive financial aid for more than 30 attempted credit hours of transitional/developmental coursework.
+Transitional/developmental courses count toward all SAP rules.
 This policy cannot be appealed.

 REPEAT COURSES

 Students can repeat a previously passed class once and receive financial aid for that course.
 This policy cannot be appealed.